Mâche – Lamb's Lettuce or Corn Salad. Lamb's Lettuce in French Cuisine.

 Os à Moelle - Marrow bones.

-Dishes with added bone marrow on French menus:
+Dishes with bone marrow on French menus:

-Entrecôte Marchand de Vin à la Moelle – An entrecote, a rib-eye steak, prepared in the manner of a wine merchant.
-In French cuisine, a wine merchant rates a red wine sauce made with beef stock.
-The words à la moelle notes the addition of bone marrow, and that means a richer and velvety sauce.
-In this dish slices of bone marrow may also be placed decoratively on top of the steak.
+Sauce Marchand de Vin: A sauce made with a slightly fuller-bodied red wine sauce than that used for Sauce Bordelaise.
+It is typically prepared with beef stock rather than veal stock and without the addition of bone marrow.
+Depending on where in France you order this dish, different red wines will be used.
+However, here the sauce has been upgraded by the addition of bone marrow.
+The words à la moelle note the addition of bone marrow, and that means a more decadent and velvety sauce.
+In this dish, slices of bone marrow may also be placed decoratively on top of the steak.
 (The same cut with the bone left in is a Côte de Bœuf in French, a bone-in rib-eye, or rib steak.
-The steak with the bone may look great but the short cooking time does not permit any flavor from the bone to reach the steak.
-Besides, rib bones are not marrow bones).
+The steak with the bone may look great, but the short cooking time does not permit much flavor from the bone to reach the steak.
+Besides, rib bones are not marrow bones.

-Entrecote Bordelaise a la Moelle.
+Entrecôte Bordelaise a la Moelle.

 Note the slices of bone marrow on the steak.